-Cold and flu season is fast approaching; we've got you covered with Flu Clinics and Pharmacist-administered flu vaccinations.
+Cold and flu season is well and truly upon us; we've got you covered with Pharmacist-administered flu vaccinations.

 Pharmacist-administered flu vaccinations

-Blooms The Chemist also offers Pharmacist-administered flu vaccinations, without a prescription or booking.
+Blooms The Chemist offers Pharmacist-administered flu vaccinations, without a prescription or booking, at selected stores.
 Check with your local Blooms The Chemist for the best time to pop in for your flu vaccination.*